rajansagarwal/gardening/content/_index.md

 - [To Read](moc/to-read.md)

 ## [Points of Reference](moc/por.md) 🌞
 These are some keywords to link my notes as point of reference.
-The linked notes are in the backlinks 🎒
+The linked notes are in the related notes section. 🎒
 - 🤩 [writing](notes/por/writing.md) for the notes I personally learned along the way
 - 🐶 [repository](notes/por/repository.md) for the notes where I dump out sources and materials
 - 👷‍ [in-progress](notes/por/in-progress.md) for the notes I'm still writing/ transferring